bombasticSlacks/Aspirant/Game/Magic.md

 ## Magic
-Characters with the skills of channel or ritual and some training in magical disciplines can perform powerful feats of magic.
+Characters with the skills of [Channel](Channel) or ritual and some training in magical disciplines can perform powerful feats of magic.

 ### Restrictions
 Unlike with most skills, magic is a complex field.
 There is a limit on what difficulty spell you can attempt to cast based on discipline and training.
 So, a character with channeller training and basic Abjuration can at most attempt amateur abjuration spells, anything above that would be impossible.
 A magic skill when under pressure has a related skill test penalty.
 When under pressure, amateur spells have a 0, expert spells have a -1, master level spells have a -2.